Research and/or Creative Works

-- exploring physiological (e.g., blood pressure reactivity to provocation), cognitive (e.g., moral reasoning), and social (e.g., friendship qualities; childhood maltreatment) contributors to physically and relationally aggressive conduct.
+- exploring physiological (e.g., respiratory sinus arrhythmia), cognitive (e.g., moral reasoning), and social (e.g., friendship qualities; childhood maltreatment) contributors to physically and relationally aggressive conduct.

 - examining how the risk factors and outcomes of physical and relational aggression differ for boys and girls.

 - studying how aggression develops in the context of close relationships, such as friendships and enemy relationships.

 The Social Development Laboratory focuses on the development of aggressive behaviors in children.
 We examine forms of aggression that are more common among girls (relational aggression; e.g., gossip, social exclusion) in addition to forms more typical in boys (physical aggression).
 Current research studies explore potential risk factors for involvement in physically and relationally aggressive behaviors.

 - Ostrov, J. M., Murray-Close, D., Perry, K. J., Blakely-McClure, S. J., Perhamus, G. R., Mutignani, L., Kesselring, S., Memba, G., & Probst, S. (in press).
 The development of forms and functions of aggression during early childhood: A temperament-based approach.
 Development & Psychopathology.

 - Lent, M. C., & Murray‐Close, D. (2022).
 Negative parenting and functions of relational

 aggression: The moderating roles of gender and physiological reactivity.
 Aggressive Behavior, 48(1), 17-29.